 Destiny 2 clans and guided games

 Clans are supported in-game, akin to MMO guilds, and leaders are able to set a clan name, motto, and create a banner design.
 These communities of players can group up from an in-game social menu in order to complete activities like raids and Nightfalls together.
 Need a clan?
 Why not join ours?

 For anyone not in a clan and wishing to play a raid, a new system called Guided Games can help.
 The lack of matchmaking in the original meant you'd have to form raid groups with people from your friends list, which meant around 50% of Destiny players never tried one.
 To change this, a group of players who need an additional one or two people can advertise via the Guided Games system.
 Solo players looking to raid can then answer the call, allowing them to get stuck in without needing five friends online.
 Essentially, it takes the looking-for-group sites that so many players previously relied on, and puts them into the game.

 Due to the difficulty of raids, Guided Games is only available for normal difficulty raids and Nightfalls.
 This means that serious players doing heroic difficulty activities won’t be teamed up with potentially unreliable solo players and end up having a bad experience.

 For more, check out our Destiny 2 raid guide.

 Destiny 2 PC features

-A big question on everyone's mind is exactly what the PC version of Destiny 2 will have to offer.
-After the gameplay reveal stream we now know - pretty much everything you could ask for.
-Here's the list from the press release:
+A big question on everyone's mind is exactly what the PC version of Destiny 2 has to offer.
+Well, pretty much everything you could ask for:

 - Uncapped framerate